danielolondriz/Isolated_Daniel_Ol-ndriz/README.md

 # Zork1_Daniel_Olondriz
-ZORK 2 NOTES
+ZORK 3 NOTES

-Althoug a commit was made by the User Vulpem, it was me, from a computer of the Univerity that had another name logged in

-5 items can be found in this game: two in the shop, the bag in the Haunted House, the crowbar in the ferris wheel, and the knife in the roller coaster.
+5 items can be found in this game: the flashlight in the shop, the bag in the Haunted House, the crowbar in the ferris wheel, and the knife & the ticket in the store at the South Station.

 SPECIAL FEATURES

-We commented that this game special features would be using a flashlight to get it some rooms, and the abilty to travel through train stations if the player owns a ticket.
+if you buy a ticket from the store at the South Train Station, and type use ticket, you can travel to station from station; If you drop an item at the South station, the seller will take it and it will be a buyable object;

 ZORK 1 NOTES

 NOTE: "Restructuration of code" and "Big changes: All iterations added" commits were made a day before, so they should be between "almost all instructions done" and "updated readme" commits in the timeline.

 NOTE: The door is located in the Shop.

 DESCRPITION
--Welcome is The Hunt!
+-Welcome to ISOLATED!
  -Get through an abandoned theme park to find a hidden murderer and solve a misterious case!

  -Commands: